-NOTE 1-THE COMPANY:
+NOTE 1 - THE COMPANY:

 On September 30, 2003, Carter Holdings, Inc., a Massachusetts corporation re-incorporated in Delaware and changed its name by forming and subsequently merging with and into its new wholly-owned Delaware subsidiary.
-The surviving company is named Carter's, Inc. In connection with the re-incorporation, Carter's, Inc. effected a 4-for-1 split of its common stock.
+The surviving company is named Carter's, Inc. In connection with the reincorporation, Carter's, Inc. effected a 4-for-1 split of its common stock.
 As a result, Carter's, Inc.'s common stock share and per share data for all periods presented have been adjusted to reflect this stock split.

 Carter's, Inc. conducts its operations and derives all of its operating income and cash flow through its wholly-owned subsidiary, The William Carter Company ("TWCC").
-Carter's, Inc., together with its wholly-owned subsidiary TWCC (collectively "Carter's," "we," "us," and "our") design, source, manufacture, and market branded childrenswear under the Carter's Classics, Child of Mine, and Tykes labels.
+Carter's, Inc., together with TWCC (collectively "Carter's," "we," "us," and "our") design, source, manufacture, and market branded childrenswear under the Carter's, Carter's Classics, Child of Mine, and Tykes labels.
 Our products are sourced through contractual arrangements with numerous manufacturers throughout the world and through production at company-managed sewing facilities in Mexico.
 Our sewing operations in Costa Rica were closed in the fourth quarter of fiscal 2003.
 (See Note 9 regarding the closure of our Costa Rican facilities).
-Products are manufactured for wholesale distribution to major domestic retailers and for our 170 retail stores that market our brand name merchandise and certain products manufactured by other companies.
-Our retail operations represented approximately 32% and 34% of our consolidated net sales in the first quarters of fiscal 2004 and fiscal 2003.
+Products are manufactured for wholesale distribution to major domestic retailers, including the mass channel, and for our 174 retail stores that market our brand name merchandise and certain products manufactured by other companies.
+Our retail operations represented approximately 38.4% and 40.4% of our consolidated net sales in the second quarters of fiscal 2004 and fiscal 2003 and 35.2% and 37.1% for the first six-month periods of fiscal 2004 and fiscal 2003.

 On October 29, 2003, we completed an initial public offering of Carter's, Inc.'s common stock (the "offering") including the sale of 5,390,625 shares by us and 1,796,875 shares by the selling stockholders, primarily Berkshire Partners LLC and its affiliates.
 Net proceeds to us from the offering totaled \$93.9 million.
 On November 28, 2003, we used approximately \$68.7 million of the proceeds to redeem approximately \$61.3 million in outstanding senior subordinated notes and pay a redemption premium of approximately \$6.7 million and related accrued interest charges of \$0.7 million.
-We used approximately \$2.6 million of the net proceeds to terminate the Berkshire Partners LLC management agreement and used approximately \$11.3 million to prepay amounts outstanding under the term loan, as required by the senior credit facility.
+We used approximately \$2.6 million of the net proceeds to terminate the Berkshire Partners LLC management agreement and used approximately \$11.3 million to prepay amounts outstanding under our term loan, as required by our senior credit facility.
 The remaining proceeds were utilized for working capital and other general corporate purposes.

-NOTE 2-BASIS OF PREPARATION:
+NOTE 2 - BASIS OF PREPARATION: